[output_post_excerpt]

 LILITH: (whispering) It’s ok.

-Wow.
+ENOCH: Wow.
 I have good news and slightly concerning news.
+I am transmitting from heaven, again.
 A lot happened between then and now.
 I’ll try to recount the events to the best of my abilities.
 Hope you’re ready.

 There are seven kings of hell, that much I know.
 Who they are, that information varies depending on who you ask.
 But this one was called Beelzebub.
 I didn’t get a very good look at him, only recall an angry dark green, and iridescent wings.
 He was Loud.
 I was more focused on the guard he brought, namely a huge… I don’t know, hellfish.
 They probably have a more fancy name.
 Anyway.
 It looked like a red angler fish, just floating in midair.
 Weightless veils of silk-like fins framed a godawful face.
 It was more teeth than face, to be honest.

 Things happened very fast.
 I was vaguely aware of Beelzebub and Lilith arguing.
-I could see the hellfish coming at me with its jaws open wide, and made a move to roll to the side.
-But alas, my body was too slow.
-Beelzebub jammed some sort of thick tissue into my mouth and fed my mobile transmitter to the hellfish.
-And then he picked me up like I weighed nothing and chucked me into the dark maw of the fish.
+I could see the hellfish coming at me with its jaws open wide.
+Beelzebub jammed some sort of thick tissue into my mouth, picked me up like I weighed nothing, and chucked me into the dark maw of the fish.
 I could hear Lilith shouting “Wait, I need him!” before its jaws closed with a clack.

 The time inside the fish’s belly was… strange.
 It was a dark dimension of its own.
 I don’t want to talk about it.